metrixorg/MetrixDocument/src/jekyll/docs/sdk/android/android-sdk-en.md

 Developer instructions for configuring your app for uninstall tracking can be found below.

-- Find your FCM legacy server key
+- Find your FCM server key

 In your Firebase console, select the settings (gear) icon > Project settings.
-Select CLOUD MESSAGING and locate your `legacy Server key` and `sender id` token.
+Select CLOUD MESSAGING and locate your `Server key` and `sender id` token.

 <img src="{{ '/images/firebase-cloud-messaging.png' | relative_url }}" alt="firebase cloud messageing"/>

-- Add your FCM legacy server key and sender id to your Metrix account
+- Add your FCM server key and sender id to your Metrix account

 In the Metrix dashboard, navigate to your app and select your app settings.
-Select Push configurationand enter or paste your FCM legacy server key into the Legacy Server Key field and FCM sender id into Sender Id field.
+Select Push configuration and enter or paste your FCM server key into the Server Key field and FCM sender id into Sender Id field.
 Select Save.

 <img src="{{ '/images/push-configuration.png' | relative_url }}" alt="push configuration"/>